SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 - SFTP: Ability to create multiple Secure FTP accounts to access your web space for uploading and editing files.

-- Server file manager: Online browser-based file manager accessed via cPanel.
+- Server file manager: Online browser-based file manager accessed via SiteGround account area.

 - Database access: phpMyAdmin is used to access the WordPress website database through a browser.

-- WordPress website management: Auto-updater tool that keeps the WordPress software and plugins (optional) up to date with the ability to delay and skip individual updates.
+- WordPress website management: Auto-updater tool that keeps the WordPress software and plugins (optional) up to date with the ability to delay individual updates.

 - Plugin restrictions: No list of disallowed plugins, unlike some managed WordPress hosts.